 The FSP is a stand-alone requirement within the Liberal Learning Program; it does not count toward fulfillment of major requirements, but may satisfy one of the Civic Responsibilities.

-Each year, the Cultural and Intellectual Community Program Council (CICPC) selects the intellectual theme for that year and funds related programming during the academic year.
+Each year, the Cultural and Intellectual Community Council (CICC) selects the intellectual theme for that year and funds related programming during the academic year.

 All incoming first-year students participate in the Summer Reading Program.
 Over the summer, students will read the book selected for this year, respond in an online discussion to three prompts, and comment on the responses of three other students from their FSP class.
 On the last day of Welcome Week on the Monday before the first day of classes, students participate with your FSP classmates in a face-to-face discussion led by a faculty, staff, or administrator.
 This activity introduces students to college-level discussion of ideas and civil discourse.

 Early in the Fall Semester, the author of the book comes to speak on campus, and throughout the year, faculty, staff, and students from around the college will present speakers, film series, performances, and other events related to the theme of the book.

 Information literacy is measured by students’ ability to determine the need for and gain access to information, as well as to develop the means of evaluating and using it with proficiency.
 It is accomplished through an on-line, non-credit course administered by the library staff (IDS 102).
 Students must meet this proficiency prior to graduation, but are encouraged to do so as early as possible.

 Students’ ability to demonstrate well-developed, confident identities as good writers is accomplished through completion of: WRI 102/Academic Writing; First Seminar; a second or third year writing intensive course in the major or liberal learning; and a capstone or other fourth year writing intensive course in the major.